anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 </ol>
 <p>NOTE:&nbsp;&nbsp;<strong>VNF Validation Testing </strong>- CVC and ONAP teams are working to develop the initial life-cycle tests for VNF devices.&nbsp; The first release will run on the "basic open stack" meeting ONAP requirements.
 Future versions would require this to be the reference NFVI defined by CNTT</p>

-## 8.6 CNTT/NFVI Compliance, Verification, and Certification Strategy
+## 8.6 CNTT/NFVI Conformance, Verification and Certification Strategy

 <a name="x.x.x"></a>
 ### Methodology.